DarraghS98/8-Bit-action-adventure-game/README.md

 The game will feature a Single Player mode at first and then branch out to a multiplayer game (hopefully!).
 Over the coming months this game will be under development and will be done by the end April.

+# Installation
+To install download the repo.
+In requirements.txt you will find all the dependencies.
+These can be installed using ``pip install ...``
+Then run main using Python main.py

 # SinglePlayer